 Name Description

 Encounter Random encounter (without fishing) of a log or a FAD belonging to another vessel (unknown position)

 Visit Visit (without fishing) of a FOB (known position)

 Deployment FAD deployed at sea

 Strengthening Consolidation of a FOB

 Remove FAD FAD retrieval

-Fishing Fishing set on a FOB
+Fishing Fishing set on a FOB 1

-Tagging Deployment of a buoy on FOB
+Tagging Deployment of a buoy on FOB 2

 Remove buoy Retrieval of the buoy equipping the FOB

 Loss Loss of the buoy/End of transmission of the buoy

-&lt;sup>1 A fishing set on a Fishing Object (FOB) includes two aspects: fishing after a visit to a vessel's own FOB (targeted) or fishing after a random and the following a buoy on a FOB includes three aspects: Issuing after a visit to a vessel's own FOB (targeted) of Issuing after a FOB (opportunistic).
+1 A fishing set on a Fishing Object (FOB) includes two aspects: fishing after a visit to a vessel's own FOB (targeted) or fishing after a random a roshing account roshing object (1997) includes two aspects.
+Issuing after a visit to a vesser's own rosh (car getted) or rishing after a recounter of a FOB (opportunistic).

-Deploying a buoy on a FOB includes three aspects: deploying a buoy on a foreign FOB, transferring a buoy (which changes the FOB owner) and changing the buoy on the same FOB (which does not change the FOB owner).
+2 Deploying a buoy on a FOB includes three aspects: deploying a buoy on a foreign FOB, transferring a buoy (which changes the FOB owner) and changing the buoy on the same FOB (which does not change the FOB owner).